College Credit Courses

 You are expected to make course decisions keeping in mind graduation requirements, your interests, and your educational goals for after high school.
 College credit options are available in both core academic and career and technical courses in all of our high schools.
 The following educational opportunities are provided to Edmonds School District students to meet individual academic needs:

-Honors and Advanced Placement (AP) - At the freshman and sophomore levels, you may participate in honors courses which will prepare you for more challenging learning opportunities as a junior and senior.
 Advanced Placement courses follow a set curriculum taught at the college level.
 Colleges may award college credit based upon successful completion (as determined by the individual college or university) of Advanced Placement (AP) exams.
-Students enrolled in AP courses have the opportunity to earn an Academic Honors Scholar Diploma.
-For information on courses and other requirements needed to earn an Academic Honors Scholar diploma, see your counselor.
+9th graders interested in preparing for AP courses should take Honors classes Freshman year.

-For more information about Career and Technical Education programs and courses, refer to the appropriate section in your course catalog or visit www.edmonds.wednet.edu/cte.
+For more information about Career and Technical Education programs and courses, visit https://cte.edmonds.wednet.edu/cte-dual-credit

 For more information, please view our Running Start page.